Best Cheap Health Insurance in Montana (2026)

 Short-term health insurance plans in Montana

-Earlier this year, the incoming administration undid a new rule that would limit short-term health plans to three months.
-Although the government hasn't announced when this change will go into effect, short-term health insurance with terms of up to 364 days could be available in Montana sometime in 2025.
+In 2025, the current administration undid a Biden-era rule that limited short-term health plans to three months.
+Although the government hasn't announced when this change will go into effect, short-term health insurance with terms of up to 364 days could be available in Montana sometime in 2026.

 Short-term plans are usually a bad option because they offer fewer benefits and protections than Obamacare plans.
 However, if you need coverage outside of open enrollment and you're not eligible for what's called a special enrollment period, short-term plans are a good stopgap option.